-- End chronic homelessness and reduce the overall number of people experiencing homelessness on Long Island - Develop and oversee the implementation of strategies and interventions to ensure that homelessness is a rare, brief, and one-time occurrence in our region - Coordinate and consolidate the efforts of housing and service providers to create strongly coordinated partnerships with streamlined connections to leveraged supports. - Maximize the use and coordination of resources to best serve people experiencing homelessness on Long Island, based on evidence-based practice and local needs and considerations, while utilizing a person-centered approach. - Create political will to best address homelessness, increase awareness and education, and minimize community barriers to serving those experiencing homelessness. - Evaluate quantitative and qualitative information and feedback on those experiencing homelessness on Long Island and seek to reduce any disparities in access to resources and housing outcomes. - Create a collaborative network that is diverse and inclusive of all persons and communities, seek to remove power dynamics/share power, and elevates the voices of persons with lived experience.
+- End chronic homelessness and reduce the overall number of people experiencing homelessness on Long Island - Develop and oversee the implementation of strategies and interventions to ensure that homelessness is a rare, brief, and one-time occurrence in our region - Coordinate and consolidate the efforts of housing and service providers to create strongly coordinated partnerships with streamlined connections to leveraged supports. - Maximize the use and coordination of resources to best serve people experiencing homelessness on Long Island, based on evidence-based practice and local needs and considerations, while utilizing a person-centered approach. - Create political will to best address homelessness, increase awareness and education, and minimize community barriers to serving those experiencing homelessness. - Evaluate quantitative and qualitative information and feedback on those experiencing homelessness on Long Island and seek to ensure fairness in the way people connect to resources and housing. - Create a collaborative network that includes a wide range of community partners to determine local solutions to end homelessness, including people that have experienced homelessness.